When Painlev\'e-Gullstrand coordinates fail: Conclusions

 This physical interpretation applies to generic regions containing negative Misner-Sharp-Hernandez mass, which repels instead of attracting.
 Martel-Poisson observers different from PG ones, and Lorentz-boosted with respect to them, start out radially with non-vanishing initial velocity and have a chance to overcome the initial repulsion, at least for part of their journey before they are turned around by repulsion, which causes Martel-Poisson coordinates to have a range smaller than the entire locally static region (cf. Eq.~(\ref{finiterange}) for anti-de Sitter space).

-In the case of (non-extremal) Schwarzschild-(anti)-de Sitter black holes, where there are two horizons, radial timelike geodesics cannot start ar $R=0$ nor at $R=\infty$.
-In this case it is more convenient to start somewhere in between, but then the physical meaning of the Martel-Poisson observers (and associated coordinates) is altered.
-This situation will be discussed separately.
+In the case of (non-extremal) Schwarzschild-(anti)-de Sitter black holes, where there are two horizons, radial timelike geodesics cannot start ar $R=0$ not at $R=\infty$.
+In this case it is more convenient to start somewhere in between, but then the physical meaning of the Martel-Poisson coordinates is altered.
+This situation will be discussed in a separate work.